FAQ about Graduate Study in History at UNA

 Are loans available to fund my graduate education?

-Graduate Students are eligible for federal student loans, but not for Pell Grants.
-Graduate students are eligible for Federal and University Work Study.
-Federal eligibility is determined after Free Application for Federal Student Aid is filed.
+Graduate students are eligible for federal student loans, but not for Pell Grants.
+Federal eligibility is determined after the Free Application for Federal Student Aid (FAFSA) is filed.
 More information can be found at http://www.una.edu/finanical-aid.

 Are there Assistantship opportunities?

-There are a limited number of assistantships for students pursuing a Master’s Degree in Public History.
-They are awarded on a competitive basis, and cover up to nine credit hours a semester and include a monthly stipend.
+A limited number of graduate assistantships are available to students.
+They are awarded competitively, cover up to 9 credit hours per semester, and include a monthly stipend.
 Fees are not covered.
+Please get in touch with history@una.edu for more information.

-Can I apply transfer credit to my degree at UNA?
+Can I apply transfer credits to my degree at UNA?

-Students may receive six hours of graduate transfer credits (for coursework given a B or above) from another graduate program.
-Requests for transfer credit should be initiated by the student with the Graduate Coordinator’s approval.
-Acceptance of graduate credit by transfer is normally limited to six semester hours of B or higher grades in graduate work appropriate to the degree program at UNA.
-Exceptions (up to 12 hours) must be approved by the history graduate committee, department chair, and college dean.
+Students may transfer up to six semester hours of graduate credit (for coursework completed with a grade of B or higher) from another accredited graduate program.
+Requests for transfer credit must be initiated by the student and approved by the Graduate Coordinator.
+Transfer credit is normally limited to 6 semester hours of graduate-level coursework appropriate to the History degree program at UNA.
+Exceptions of up to twelve semester hours may be approved with the consent of the History Graduate Committee, Department Chair, and College Dean.

-I am a student at another university but want to take a graduate course at UNA.
+I am a student at another university, but I want to take a graduate course at UNA.
 Is that possible?

 Graduate students in good standing at other graduate schools may, with advanced written approval from their home institution, enroll in graduate courses at UNA.
 Students apply for transient admission through the Office of Graduate Admissions.
 Students applying for transient admission do not have to submit official transcripts.

-I am a senior at UNA and would like to begin my graduate study at UNA as I am finishing my bachelor’s degree.
+I am a senior at UNA and would like to begin graduate studies at UNA as I finish my bachelor’s degree.
 Is that possible?

 Seniors within one semester of graduation and who have a 3.0 cumulative GPA may take six hours of graduate credit, with the dean’s approval.
 Please check with the department chair about taking graduate courses as an undergraduate student.